 Anthropology, Visuality and Film as public participation and social activism

 Meanwhile, due to technological dynamics , the relationship between images and words changed in constant progression.
-An image came to be accessed 1000 times more frequently than 1000 words .
-The pace of technology increases exponentially , and whether we want it, or not, the disproportion of access and impact in between images and words increases geometrically.
-Also exponentially, increases the production of images, which are supposed to have the role to inform , touch, convince , inspire … Still or moving , day by day implying “1000 times ” bigger impact, images form our way of being, educate our way of thinking and feeling, in short images create us in the same way they are created.
+An image came to be accessed “1000 times” more frequently than 1000 words .
+The pace of technology increases exponentially , and whether we want it, or not, the disproportion of access and impact in between images and words increases day by day.
+Exponentially is increased the production of images, which are supposed to have the role to inform , touch, convince , inspire … Still or moving , implying “1000 times ” bigger impact, images generate our way of being, they educate our way of thinking, they create our way of feeling.
+In short, images create us just as much we create them.

 Socio-Visual Culture and Creativity Workshop addresses all those interested in visual culture and in its relationship with society.
-The workshop opens up to innovation, personal opinions and creative dialogue.
+The workshop opens up to to experiment and innovation, personal opinions and creative dialogue.
 We encourage an atmosphere of friendly curiosity in which we discover together the invisible interactions in between society and visuality.
-It is not absolutely necessary previous training in the field.
-It is necessary the passion for the visuality and its sensory complementarities.
-In this way it is needed the desire to investigate the mechanisms of creativity and anti-creativity, the contexts in which they are reproduced and their impacts in the society which we all share.
-Day by day it grows the offer of more sophisticated technology with more affordable costs.
-This facilitates the production and access of a visual materials’ avalanche.
+It is not necessary a previous training in the field.
+It is necessary the passion for visuality and its sensory complementarities.
+It is needed the desire to investigate the mechanisms of creativity and anti-creativity, the contexts in which they are produced and reproduced, to question their impact in the society we all share.
+Day by day it grows the offer of more sophisticated technology, with more affordable costs.
+This facilitates the production and the access to an avalanche of visual material.
 Such process promotes the equality of chances.
-Theoretically this should favorize the equality of chances to produce and access quality visuals.
-Practically, the useful technological progress incites the quantity, not necessarily the quality .
-It is thereby created a disproportion with social effects difficult to predict.
-The purpose of this workshop is to re-contextualize at personal and social level the quality of practices through which visuality is constructed, perceived, resignified.
-The examination and equipment of these practices with refinement and sense becomes an engine for the increase in the quality of our socio-visual interactions , behaviors and productions.
+Theoretically, this phenomenon should favorize as well the equality of chances to produce and access quality visuals.
+Still, practically, the useful technological progress incites the quantity and less often the quality of visual material.
+It is thereby created a profound disproportion in between quantity and quality, implying social effects difficult to predict.
+The purpose of this workshop is to re-contextualize, at personal and social level, the practices through which visuality is constructed, perceived, re-signified.
+Equipping the visual practices with awareness, refinement and sense becomes an engine for increasing the quality of our socio-visual interactions , behaviors and productions.

 Application: details can be found here